“Sir, finishing this fight…”

 It’s about Thel’s journey from disgraced Supreme Commander, following his failure to protect Installation 04; to Arbiter, an assassin for the Prophets; to the one who uncovers the lie at the heart of the Covenant and forms an alliance between the Sangheili and the UNSC in the wake of the Great Schism.

-The Master Chief statistically has more missions than Thel (though it is a pretty decent split between them), but his involvement in the story is… actually pretty negligible.
+Statistically, the Master Chief has more missions than Thel (though it is a pretty decent split between them), but his involvement in the story is… actually pretty negligible.

 As far as the human side of the story goes, they have practically no agency in any of the events that occur throughout the game – with one exception.
-The Master Chief kills the Prophet of Regret, which is the trigger cause of the Great Schism, but the Prophet of Truth was already planning for this anyway, you’re just giving an inevitable event a little bit of a push.
-The Great Schism itself has nothing to do with humanity, the narrative focus is placed on the Covenant’s stagnant theocracy is.
+The Master Chief kills the Prophet of Regret, which is the trigger cause of the Changing of the Guard, resulting in the Great Schism.

 From the first announcement trailer, through the E3 2003 demo, to the TV spots… they all foregrounded the invasion of Earth as the primary draw of the game.